 Passion for an academic area or research problem.
 This should stand out clearly: what you want to do for yourself and the world.
 Beware of canned statements of passion.

 Programming knowledge.
-The bare minimum is the “Serious Computer Programming for Youth”, after which you should learn how to apply programming to your area of interest.
+The bare minimum is the “Serious Computer Programming for Youth” workshop, after which you should learn how to apply programming to your area of interest.
 This could be political science, physics, psychology, economics, music, art, biology, computer science, pure math, digital humanities, or any other subject.
 One good way to do this is to join the mini courses after the workshop: we apply programming to many academic areas.

 A unique combination of skills.
 How the various interests you have pursued make you unique.